amaumene/gostremiofr/FLOW_DIAGRAM.md

          ▼
 ┌──────────────────────────────────────┐
 │ Extract Magnets                      │
-│ - EZTV: Use provided hash            │
+│ - Apibay: Use provided hash          │
 │ - YGG: Fetch hash if missing         │
-│ - Limit to 30 magnets                │
+│ - Sequential processing (no limits)  │
 └────────┬─────────────────────────────┘
          │
          ▼
 ┌──────────────────────────────────────┐
-│ Group by Provider                    │
+│ Sequential Processing                │
-│ - ygg: [magnet1, magnet2...]         │
+│ - Process torrents one by one        │
-│ - eztv: [magnet3, magnet4...]        │
+│ - In quality order (res, lang, size) │
 └────────┬─────────────────────────────┘
          │
          ▼
 ┌──────────────────────────────────────┐
-│ For Each Provider Group:             │
+│ For Each Torrent (in order):        │
 │                                      │
 │ 1.
 Upload Phase:                     │
 │    POST /magnet/upload               │
-│    - Send each magnet                │
+│    - Send single magnet              │
 │    - Log success/failure             │
 │                                      │
 │ 2.
 Wait 2 seconds                    │
 │                                      │
 │ 3.
-Check Phase (8 attempts):        │
+Check Phase (2 attempts):        │
 │    POST /magnet/status               │
-│    - Send magnet hashes              │
 │    - Check if ready                  │
-│    - If not ready:                   │
+│    - If ready: process & return      │
-│      • Attempt 1-8: wait n*2 sec    │
+│    - If not ready: wait 3s, retry   │
-│      • Retry check                   │
-└────────┬─────────────────────────────┘
+│    - If still not ready: next torrent│ └────────┬─────────────────────────────┘
          │
          ▼